Bingi-Man/Debian-Xfce-Tweaks/README.md

 ```

 - Add the following lines :
 ```
 module/snd_hda_intel/parameters/power_save = 0
 module/snd_hda_intel/parameters/power_save_controller = N
 ```

-### Static Driver Loading (Use with Caution, This will prevent pulse audio from needing to probe the hardware):
+### Static Driver Loading

+Use with Caution, This will prevent pulse audio from needing to probe the hardware

 ```
 sudo aplay -l
 ```
 Note "card" and "device" numbers (if you see card 0 and device 0, that corresponds to hw:0,0)
 ```
 sudo nano /etc/pulse/default.pa
 ```

 - Replace the following lines :
 ```
 load-module module-alsa-sink device=hw:0,0   # Replace "hw:0,0" with your numbers card load-module module-alsa-source device=hw:0,0   # Replace "hw:0,0" with your numbers card